For Immediate Release: July 21, 2023

 The conservation easement NVCT now stewards will ensure that Drover's Rest retains its historic and natural character.
 With diverse wildlife and a constructed pond, Drover's Rest's extensive tree canopy covers nearly all of the property, contributing to watershed quality while bordering on a Virginia Birding and Wildlife Trail.
 Viewable along the well-traveled Georgetown Pike, it is a recognized scenic priority for all to enjoy.
 Drover's Rest is also now a listed historic site that embodies its cherished natural and cultural heritage.

 ABOUT NORTHERN VIRGINIA CONSERVATION TRUST

 The Northern Virginia Conservation Trust (NVCT) is a nonprofit land trust dedicated to protecting the natural, historic, and scenic resources of Northern Virginia for the benefit of current and future generations.
-Since its founding in 1994, NVCT has protected nearly 9,000 acres in urban and rural areas.
+Since its founding in 1994, NVCT has protected nearly 9,000 acres of critical lands and waters in both urban and rural communities alike.
 Through collaborative partnerships and strategic conservation efforts, NVCT works tirelessly to safeguard the region's unique landscapes and cultural heritage.
 For more information, visit www.nvct.org and follow us on Twitter and Facebook.